Admissions & Financial Aid

 Register for Orientation

-Orientation dates and further details for new PA students will be provided in late-Summer.
+Orientation dates and further details for new PA students will be provided in late-Fall.

 Obtaining Your Tufts Credentials

-After you have replied to our offer of admission and your record is updated, we will email you with instructions for activating your Tufts credentials, including your new email address and your Universal Tufts Login Name (UTLN): Log in to your online application portal and follow the instructions to “Get Your Tufts Email Address,” once your information has been processed and posted to your account.
+After you have replied to our admissions offer, instructions for activating your Tufts credentials, including your new email address and your Universal Tufts Login Name (UTLN) will be provided through your online application portal.

 Obtaining Your Tufts ID Card

-All of the Health Sciences buildings require that you present a Tufts University or Tufts Medical Center identification card upon entry and have it available upon request while you are in the building.
+All of the Health Sciences buildings require that you present a Tufts University identification card upon entry and have it available upon request while you are in the building.

 Paying Your Bill